 What is Copyright?

-Copyright is a law that restricts the right to use, modify, and share creative works without the permission of the copyright holder.
+Copyright is a legal protection that restricts the unauthorized use, modification, reproduction, and distribution of creative works without permission from the original copyright owner.

 Top Open Source License